pickups/Sprint-Challenge-Applied-Javascript/README.md

 # Sprint-Challenge Applied Javascript - Lambda Times

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored the DOM and the concept of components.
-During this Sprint, you studied the DOM, DOM Events, and Components, as well as HTTP GET requests, and the axios library.
+During this Sprint, you studied the DOM, DOM Events, and Components.
 In your challenge this week, you will demonstrate proficiency by creating an online Lambda newspaper called "Lambda Times."

 ## Instructions